What’s the Average Cost of a Hospital Stay in the U.S.?

 A doctor’s visit will set you back somewhere between $70 and $250 if you’re uninsured, but this number rises if you need additional testing or prescriptions.

-According to the Healthcare BlueBook pricing, an office visit for a new patient with a minor problem will cost between $90 to $283.
-An office visit for an established patient with complex problems ranges from $222 to $695+.
+Healthcare BlueBook is an online guide to healthcare pricing, with amounts based on the typical fees physicians nationwide accept as payment from insurance companies.
+Their pricing says an office visit for a new patient with a minor problem will cost between $90 to $283.
+An office visit for an established patient with complex issues ranges from $222 to $695+.

 Typical Hospital Charges